Syrian Arab Navy (Ba'athist Syria): Personnel

-The number of recruits for the Syrian Arab Navy has reached 4,000 soldiers and 2,500 reservists since the year 1985, and this number has not changed in the census in 2002.
-Proportion of navy personnel from the total number of recruits Syrian Arab Army; 1.4% in the year 1993.
-Then the percentage rose to 1.9% of the total army soldiers in the year 2000.
+The number of recruits for the Syrian Arab Navy reached 4,000 soldiers and 2,500 reservists since the year 1985, and this number did not change in the census in 2002.
+The proportion of navy personnel from the total number of recruits Syrian Arab Army was 1.4% in the year 1993.
+This rose to 1.9% of the total armed forces personnel in the year 2000.

 Structure

-The Syrian Arab Navy consists of the navy, coastal defense and naval aviation forces.
+The Syrian Arab Navy consisted of the navy, coastal defense and naval aviation forces.

 Marines

-The Syrian Marines follows the forces of naval infantry, consisting of about 1,500 conscripts, whose primary role is to protect the three military naval bases in the country, which are divided into three units, each of which is to protect one of the bases.
-These Marines have three amphibious assault ships, each of which can carry 100 soldiers and five tanks.
+The Syrian Marines followed the forces of naval infantry, consisting of about 1,500 conscripts, whose primary role was to protect the three military naval bases in the country, which are divided into three units, each of which was to protect one of the bases.
+These Marines had three amphibious assault ships, each of which can carry 100 soldiers and five tanks.

 In general, the Syrian Marine Corps did not receive any special or advanced armament and very little training in the use of amphibious ships, and in general its recruits are only ordinary soldiers and do not have any experience in the ways of fighting as Marines.
 Although the Soviet Union set up part of Exercise Zapad-81 (the largest military training exercise ever in the entire history of the Soviet Union, and included the largest amphibious landing operation in its history as well), the Syrian soldiers did not participate.

-Also, the Syrian marines were not tried to participate in any real amphibious naval landing during any of the wars that the country fought, they were used as infantry with a direct ground clash in the October War, and they also entered Lebanon Civil War.
-During the Gulf War II in 1991, Syria put all its marines together with the 17,000 soldiers it sent to Kuwait, which may mean that it considers them combatively highly qualified soldiers.
+The marines did not participate in any real amphibious naval landing during any of the wars Syria was involved in.
+Instead, they were used as infantry with a direct ground clash in the Yom Kippur War and in the Lebanon Civil War.
+During the first Gulf War, as part of the Coalition of the Gulf War, Syria sent marines as a component of its 17,000 soldier contribution, which may mean that it considers them highly experienced soldiers.

 Coastal Defense

 The Syrian Coastal Defense Forces were placed under the command of the Syrian Arab Navy since 1984.
-The coastal defense consists of brigade infantry, each of which is responsible for monitoring a specific coastal sector, and in addition to them, there is a battalion that monitors.
+The coastal defense consists of brigade infantry, each of which was responsible for monitoring a specific coastal sector, and in addition to them, there was a battalion that monitors.
 In addition to these forces, there are two artillery battalions armed with 18 artillery pieces, 130 mm caliber M-46.
-The Syrian coastal defense is also armed with Styx, Sepal, YJ-83 and P-800 Oniks missiles, as well as K-300P Bastion-P coastal defense missile system.
+The Syrian coastal defense was also armed with Styx, Sepal, YJ-83 and P-800 Oniks missiles, as well as K-300P Bastion-P coastal defense missile system.